CROS and BiCROS Hearing Aids for Single Sided Deafness

 My opinion of CROS technology

 Opinions on CROS and BiCROS hearing aids vary greatly, so take my opinion with a grain of salt.
 In addition, I do not have a hearing loss and so have never experienced wearing either of these aids.
 All I can offer is my opinion based on the fittings I have done and the feedback I have heard from my clients.
 I’m sure there are plenty of hearing providers out there who will disagree with my opinion, and plenty of patients who absolutely love their CROS or BiCROS aids- but in my experience I have had few patients that ended up liking their CROS or BiCROS hearing aids.
 In fact, of the dozen or so times I’ve done a CROS fitting, most of the time, the patient ended up not liking it- mostly for the disadvantage outlined above: “the extra sound from the bad side may actually interfere with your ability to hear clearly from your good ear”.
+Perhaps those outcomes may be linked to my relative inexperience fitting CROS systems, but in each of these fittings I did have assistance from the manufacturer’s audiology department in real time.

 When it comes to BiCROS fittings, I’ve had more success just trying to bring the hearing in the better ear back to normal with a traditional hearing aid, and leaving the deaf ear alone.
 So my bottom line opinion is that CROS technology looks good in a book, but in practice I don’t think it’s the panacea that many hope it to be.
 However, don’t let that stop you from trying it, because there are people who swear by it!